phalapi/worth-calculator/README.md

 - **🌏 PPP Conversion**: International salary comparison with Purchasing Power Parity conversion across 190+ countries
 - **👩‍🎓 Personal Factors**: Customize calculations with personal education level, work experience, and more
 - **📱 Detailed Report**: Generate a shareable, downloadable job analysis report
-- **🌐 Internationalization**: Available in both English and Chinese
+- **🌐 Multi-language Support**: Available in English, Chinese, and Japanese
 - **📱 Mobile Friendly**: Responsive design works on all devices
+- **🚀 Static Export**: Optimized for static hosting with improved performance
+- **📊 SEO Optimized**: Built-in sitemap generation and meta tags
+- **📈 Analytics Ready**: Integrated with Vercel Analytics
+- **🎨 Enhanced Sharing**: Improved share cards with QR codes and social media integration

 ### 🖥️ How to Use